 Understanding Flash: Blocks, Pages and Program / Erases

 In the last post on this subject I described the invention of NAND flash and the way in which erase operations affect larger areas than write operations.
 Let’s have a look at this in more detail and see what actually happens.
-First of all, we need to know our way around the different entities on a flash chip: the die, the plane, the block and the page:
+First of all, we need to know our way around the different entities on a flash chip (or “package“), which are: the die, the plane, the block and the page:

 Note: What follows is a high-level description of the generic behaviour of flash.
 There are thousands of different NAND chips available, each potentially with slightly different instruction sets, block/page sizes, performance characteristics etc.

-- Each die contains one or more planes (usually two).
+- Each die contains one or more planes (usually one or two).
 Identical, concurrent operations can take place on each plane, although with some restrictions.

 - Each plane contains a number of blocks, which are the smallest unit that can be erased.
 Remember that, it’s really important.